 Adverse media is any negative information or information about a customer or business.
-With adverse media, it can be revealed whether a person or institution has been involved in crime.
-Adverse media or negative news can be accessed through many mass media such as newspapers, magazines, TV, radio or web articles, blogs, social media platforms.
+With adverse media, it can be revealed whether a person or institution has been involved in a crime.
+Adverse media or negative news can be accessed through many mass media such as newspapers, magazines, TV, radio or web articles, blogs, and social media platforms.

 What is Adverse Media Screening?

 Adverse Media Screening is one of the key factors for businesses to access all kinds of information about their customers and to carry out the customer due diligence process in the most accurate way.
 It ensures that the institution takes a risk-based approach and takes the necessary measures against any money laundering and terrorist financing crimes.

 In 2020, many financial crimes were in the news.
 Unexpectedly, this will be different in 2021.
 Practically every day, we hear news of another financial crime.
 This means that adverse media has an extensive and crowded network.

 Drug trafficking, illegal gambling, fraud, corruption, and many more money laundering crimes keep the adverse media busy.
 Businesses need to follow some steps to enforce adverse media controls regularly.

 The value of adverse media in the financial sector has been better understood after many years.
 With breaking news, you can be aware of the stock's collapse or learn about intercompany relationships.
 Adverse media can also create indicators that warn of leading crimes, such as allegations of bribery and corruption, drug or human trafficking, and fraud.

 Therefore, financial regulators and the anti-money laundering community have a strong consensus that leveraging adverse media news data is a significant step in assessing risk.